 In addition to gaining proficiency in forensic evaluation, interns have multiple opportunities to observe their supervisors provide expert witness testimony statewide.
 They also have the opportunity to participate in forensic didactic and case-law seminars with fellows in the affiliated forensic post-doctoral fellowship training program and to observe the fellowship mock trial.
-Former interns have been subpoenaed to court (but have not been needed to testify).
-All the forensic psychology faculty have completed formal post-doctoral fellowship training in forensic psychology.
+Former interns have been subpoenaed to court (but have not had been needed to testify).
+The majority of forensic psychology faculty completed formal post-doctoral fellowship training in forensic psychology.
 Ongoing forensic research opportunities are available at ASH.

-*Due to COVID-19 and based on the hospital pandemic level, some face to face clinical experiences may be limited if the safety of the interns and patients are of concern.
-At this time, the hospital has taken multiple measures to enhance safety (i.e. PPE; creating an assessment area that minimizes contact; screenings when entering the hospital; telehealth sessions; temporarily suspending non-employees from entering hospital).
+*Due to COVID-19 and based on the hospital pandemic level, some face to face clinical experiences may be limited at times if the safety of the inters and patients are of concern.
+At this time, the hospital has taken multiple measures to enhance safety (i.e. PPE; creating an assessment area that minimized contact; screenings when entering the hospital; telehealth sessions; temporarily suspending non-employees from entering hospital).